Data Reporting With Zeppelin

 Visualize finalresults Data in Tabular Format

-In the previous Spark and Pig tutorials you already created a table
+In the previous Spark tutorial you already created a table

 riskfactor which gives the risk factor associated with every driver.
 We will use the data we generated in this table to visualize which drivers have the highest risk factor.
 We will use the jdbc Hive interpreter to write queries in Zeppelin.